DasParijat/Prims-Dungeon/README.md

 	- Get rid of doors and add Room B's doors
 	- Change modulate color of room
 	- Add orb if room B was undiscovered
-- Doors are managed seperately from room
+- Doors are managed separately from room
 	- On each transition, a VBOX generates the correct doors based on what room it's transitioning in
 	- For Room B, it checks through all edges for edges that contain B, then add it as a door